jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 ### Disadvantages:

-- If you aren't using any other Amplify's library (API, AI, etc) besides storage, _it might not be the right tool for the job_.
+- If you do not need any other Amplify's library (API, AI, etc) besides storage, _it might not be the right tool for the job_.
 You'll be adding circa +100 KB to your bundle to upload a file (overkill).
 Also, you're forced to add the `Auth` library (Amazon Cognito).
 - The setup is simple and convenient, but restrictive.
 Amplify uploads your files to either `private/COGNITO-USER-ID`, `protected/COGNITO-USER_ID` or `public` path depending on the specified `level` (see the snippet above).
 This bucket structure certainly makes sense and suffices common use cases, but — as everything in software — might not exactly match your requirements.
 - If your app doesn't use AWS Cognito for authentication, some manual setup is required (IAM policies).
 - The extra options (metadata, tagging, etc) aren't currently documented (as of June 2020).
 I doubt they're considered private API but 🤷🏽‍.